atefm/pDMM/README.md

 Python 3.7 is required.
 All package requirements can be found in `requirements.txt`, but the main dependencies are `numpy` and `numba`.

 # References
-[1] <a name="ref1"></a> Yin, J. and Wang, J., 2014, August.
+[1] Yin, J. and Wang, J., 2014, August.
 A dirichlet multinomial mixture model-based approach for short text clustering.
 In Proceedings of the 20th ACM SIGKDD international conference on Knowledge discovery and data mining (pp. 233-242).
 ACM.

-[2] <a name="ref2"></a> David M. Blei.
+[2] David M. Blei.
 2012.
 Probabilistic Topic Models.
 Communications of the ACM, 55(4):77–84.

-[3] <a name="ref3"></a> Dat Quoc Nguyen, Richard Billingsley, Lan Du and Mark Johnson.
+[3] Dat Quoc Nguyen, Richard Billingsley, Lan Du and Mark Johnson.
 2015.
 [Improving Topic Models with Latent Feature Word Representations](https://tacl2013.cs.columbia.edu/ojs/index.php/tacl/article/view/582/158).
 Transactions of the Association for Computational Linguistics, vol. 3, pp. 299-313.

-[4] <a name="ref4"></a> Kamal Nigam, AK McCallum, S Thrun, and T Mitchell.
+[4] Kamal Nigam, AK McCallum, S Thrun, and T Mitchell.
 2000.
 Text Classification from Labeled and Unlabeled Documents Using EM.
 Machine learning, 39:103– 134.

-[5] <a name="ref5"></a> Thomas L. Griffiths and Mark Steyvers.
+[5] Thomas L. Griffiths and Mark Steyvers.
 2004.
 Finding scientific topics.
 Proceedings of the National Academy of Sciences of the United States of America, 101(Suppl 1):5228–5235.

-[6] <a name="ref6"></a> Jianhua Yin and Jianyong Wang.
+[6] Jianhua Yin and Jianyong Wang.
 2014.
 A Dirichlet Multinomial Mixture Model-based Approach for Short Text Clustering.
 In Proceedings of the 20th ACM SIGKDD International Conference on Knowledge Discovery and Data Mining, pages 233–242.

-[7] <a name="ref7"></a> Christopher D. Manning, Prabhakar Raghavan, and Hinrich Schutze.
+[7] Christopher D. Manning, Prabhakar Raghavan, and Hinrich Schutze.
 2008.
 Introduction to Information Retrieval.
 Cambridge University Press.

-[8] <a name="ref8"></a> Yue Lu, Qiaozhu Mei, and ChengXiang Zhai.
+[8] Yue Lu, Qiaozhu Mei, and ChengXiang Zhai.
 2011.
 Investigating task performance of probabilistic topic models: an empirical study of PLSA and LDA.
 Information Retrieval, 14:178–203.